EddiePruneda/EddiePruneda.github.io/_posts/2024-10-Uranium.markdown

 ---
 # multilingual page pair id, this must pair with translations of this page.
 (This name must be unique)
 lng_pair: id_Examples
-title: Uranium: Powering the AI Revolution and Tech's Energy Future
+title: "Uranium: Powering the AI Revolution and Tech's Energy Future"

 # post specific
 # if not specified, .name will be used from _data/owner/[language].yml